 - Redirected aggression: A dog might become aggressive when excited with one person but another person interferes.

-- Pain-elicited aggression: A dog that becomes aggressive when injured or in pain.
+- Pain-elicited aggression: A dog who becomes aggressive when injured or in pain.

 - Sex-related aggression: Two male dogs that become aggressive when vying for the attention of a female dog.